Bayesian Dropout: Methods

-Based on this observation, we argue the problem of reasoning in the presence of data is one of \emph{obtaining} beliefs (i.e. a probability distribution) over the set of parameters $\m \theta$, and not as automatically implying the application of Bayes rule \cref{eqn:bayes}.

-In many situations, the relevant information available which guide how we obtain beliefs are not in the form of data and probabilistic models, but in the form of constraints.
-A canonical example is an ideal gas where the relevant constraints include energy conservation and invariance under rigid coordinate transformations.
-The method of \emph{maximum entropy}, MaxEnt, allows assignment of rational beliefs under these constraints~\cite{Jaynes1957}.

-A more general system of rational inference must be able to handle both types of information, i.e. observed data and arbitrary constraints, in an objective manner.
-If these constraints are available to us in the form of a model (a constraint on the class of posterior functions) and observed data, the method must reduce to Bayesian inference.
-If the constraint is in the form of expectations, such as an energy constraint, it must reduce to MaxEnt.
-This can be accomplished by the extended method of maximum entropy (ME), which allows rational inference under both types of constraints and contain both MaxEnt and Bayes rule as special cases~\citep{Caticha2006,Caticha2010}.
+A more general system of rational inference must be able to handle information in the form of both observed data and arbitrary constraints in an objective manner.
+If these constraints are available to us in the form of a likelihood (a constraint on the class of posterior functions) and observed data, the method must reduce to Bayesian inference.
+If the constraint is in the form of expectations, it must reduce to MaxEnt.
+This can be accomplished by the \emph{extended method of maximum entropy} (ME), which contain both methods as special cases~\cite{Caticha2006}.